plezidevops/plezidevops/README.md

 - 👋 Hi, I’m Pascal Laurent
 - 👀 I’m interested in DevOps, blockchain, and cloud technologies
-- 🌱 I’m currently studying for the AWS DevOps Professional Exam...slowly
-- 💞️ I’m looking to collaborate on projects related to my interest as described above
+- 💞️ I’m looking to collaborate on projects related to my interest as described previously
-- :pray: My service to non-profit organizations is gratis...it's time to give back
+- :pray:I am always looking to offer my skills to non-profit organizations.
+It's personal.
+It's my way to give back.
-- :snake: My preferred programming language is Python
+- :snake: My preferred programming languages are Python, Go, and solidity.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/pascal-laurent-075885177/) messaging

 <!---